Program Curriculum

 Lecture Hours: 0.0 | Seminar: 4.0 | Lab: 0.0

-Students have the opportunity to spend four hours a week in a practicum placement at a designated social service community agency under the supervision of an agency field supervisor.
-Through this experience, students develop and practise professional behaviours and learn how particular agencies meet the needs of older adults.
+Field education provides an opportunity for students to integrate, synthesize, and apply skills and theoretical approaches they have learned in the classroom to practice settings in the field with older adults.
+Students spend four hours a week in a practicum placement at a designated social service community agency under the supervision of an agency field supervisor.
+Through this experience, they develop and practice professional behaviours and learn how particular agencies meet the needs of older adults.
 Graded S/U.Registration in this course is restricted to students admitted to the Diploma in Gerontology and Certificate in Social Service Worker (Gerontology).Corequisite(s): GERO 1100.

 More Information »